-The search for who we are often take us on a journey out and back.
-We look outward first to our parents for clues about what we started with, what we have been given; we look back to ourselves to consider what is unique.
-A sadness pervades Songdogs, the debut novel by Colum McCann: its narrator’s personal quest for identity is marred in both directions.
+The search for who we are often takes us on a journey out and back.
+We look outward first to our parents for clues about what we started with, what we’ve been given; we look back to ourselves to consider what is unique.
+A sadness pervades Songdogs, the debut novel by Colum McCann.
+Its narrator’s personal quest for identity is marred in both directions.

-The novel begins with 23-year-old Conor Lyons returning to Ireland, ostensibly to pick up his green card, after five years on the road looking for his mother, who abandoned him and his father when Conor was 12.
+The novel begins with 23-year-old Conor Lyons returning to Ireland, ostensibly to pick up his green card after five years on the road looking for his mother, who abandoned him and his father when he was 12.
 He finds his father ailing, unkempt, and obsessively fishing the polluted stream nearby for a giant salmon.
-It is obvious that time has mellowed Conor.
+Time has mellowed Conor.
 His last act upon leaving Irealnd had been to throw the ten-pound note offered to him back at his father.
 Now he offers to buy groceries, give his father a bath, help him up, anything perhaps to get closer, and to find out more about his mother.
 What he learns is that his mother might have thrown herself into the sea, in which case Conor’s search has been both sad and futile.